How to Be Happy in Your Own Way

 I’m going to be happy and I don’t know when I’ll be back

-“Go and be happy.”
-It’s that simple, it’s that pure.
-Sometimes we cling to certain places, certain customs, things and people that we get stuck in.
-This blocks you from seeing what your priorities are.
+Go be happy!
+It’s as simple as that.
+Sometimes we cling to certain places, customs, things, and people that we’re familiar with.
+This blocks us from seeing what our priorities are.

 - All of this, even though you don’t realize it, is creating an endless list of defense mechanisms that turn you into a prisoner.
 You stop letting yourself be happy because you think it’s better to stick to the path that other people have chosen for you.

 - But how can I do something that my family doesn’t want me to?
 How can I react if my friends won’t understand?
 How can I tell my partner that I’m just not that happy anymore?

 Decide to be true to yourself.
 Go…be happy!

 See also: Whoever Judges My Path Should Walk in My Shoes

 We said it at the beginning.
 We don’t have to postpone happiness until Friday, for vacations, for when you have a bigger house, or when you find the perfect partner.